Dimitrios Nikolaou: Loan to Empoli

-On 28 January 2019, the 20-year-old Dimitris Nikolaou departed Piraeus, signing for Serie A club Empoli on a loan for the remainder of the 2018–19 season, with a purchase option at the range of €3.5 million.
+On 28 January 2019, the 20-year-old Dimitris Nikolaou departed Piraeus, signing for Serie A club Empoli on loan for the remainder of the 2018–19 season, with a purchase option at the range of €3.5 million.
 This season, Nikolaou has largely been sitting on the sidelines with Olympiacos, only participating in one Greek Cup match.
 The young defender is regarded as a prospect for the future and will hope to receive regular playing time with Empoli.
 On 15 April 2019, he made his debut with the club in a 0–0 away draw game against Atalanta.

 Empoli

-On 2 June 2019, Empoli activate the option of the 20-year-old international defender who reportedly was worth €3.5 million.
-Nikolaou played in four games at Campionato, and the leaders of the Italian club decided to activate the option of the young Greek defender, besides their relegation.
+On 2 June 2019, Empoli activated the option of the 20-year-old international defender, who reportedly was worth €3.5 million.
+Nikolaou played in four games at Campionato, and the leaders of the Italian club decided to activate the option of the young Greek defender despite their relegation.
 Nikolaou signed for four years for an undisclosed fee.
-The announcement from the Italian club stated: "Empoli announces that he has exercised the right to buy and signed with the young international Dimitris Nikolaou from Olympiacos."
+The announcement from the Italian club stated: "Empoli announces that he has exercised the right to buy, and signed the young international Dimitris Nikolaou from Olympiacos."

 Spezia

-Since the end of 2020-21 season, it was obvious that Dimitris Nikolaou performance with the Empoli jersey, leading it to the Serie B title and the promotion to Serie A, would hardly keep the 23-year-old central defender in the Azzurri, especially since he was in the last year of his contract.
-His coach, Alessio Dionisi, wanted him in Sassuolo, since he became head coach at the beginning of the summer 2021, while at the same time, the technical director who brought him to Empoli, Riccardo Pecini, wanted him in his own new team Spezia Calcio, with which he will sign a five-year contract and will increase more than double his current earnings.
+Since the end of the 2020–21 season, it was obvious that Dimitris Nikolaou's performances with the Empoli jersey, leading it to the Serie B title and the promotion to Serie A, would hardly keep the 23-year-old central defender in the Azzurri, especially since he was in the last year of his contract.
+His coach, Alessio Dionisi, wanted him in Sassuolo since he became head coach at the beginning of summer 2021, while at the same time, the technical director who brought him to Empoli, Riccardo Pecini, wanted him in his own new team Spezia Calcio, with which he will sign a five-year contract and will increase more than double his current earnings.

 On 13 August 2021, he scored his first goal with the club in a Coppa Italia away 3-1 win game against Pordenone Calcio.

+Palermo and loan to Bari

+On 14 July 2024, Serie B club Palermo announced the signing of Nikolaou from Spezia on a four-year contract, with the player reuniting with his former coach Alessio Dionisi.

+After a lacklustre season with the Rosanero, on 18 July 2025, he was loaned out to fellow Serie B club Bari.

 Career statistics

-As of 22 May 2022 (UTC)..
+As of 1 May 2024 (UTC).